acw4ever/ETL-Fabric-Employee-Attrition/README.md

 The automated Outlook ingestion reduces manual steps; HR system extracts remain a manual step but follow the same landing pattern for downstream processing.

 ### 2. Transform
-### Transform

 The transformation stage is implemented in Microsoft Fabric and centers on a Fabric data warehouse that contains multiple staging and curated tables. **Dataflows**, **SQL scripts**, and **stored procedures** are used to import, parse, normalize, deduplicate, and enrich incoming rows.
 Automated validation detects missing or inconsistent values and routes those records to a review queue for manual inspection and correction.
-Once records pass validation, the cleaned data is loaded into the target **SQL Server** tables for downstream reporting and analytics.
+Once records pass validation, the cleaned data is loaded into the target **SQL Server** tables for downstream reporting.

 **Key components**
 - **Data warehouse:** staging and curated schemas for traceability.